hienhydra/Assignment2/README.md

 Student ID: s3695516

 1. INTRODUCTION
-This project is to create a flipping card game.
+This project is to create a flipping cardModel game.

 2. FEATURES
 - Image Display:Display 10 pairs of photo of 10 favorite U22 Vietnam Football Team randomly in 4 rows X 5 columns